 Over the course of his career, Gerard O’Neill would turn skeptics into true believers, find support from NASA, and start a social movement toward the goal of building human colonies in space.

-Before he started thinking about space colonies, Gerry O’Neil was a professor at Princeton, with a focus on high-energy particle physics.
+Before he started thinking about space colonies, Gerry O’Neill was a professor at Princeton, with a focus on high-energy particle physics.
 He designed and built particle accelerators and made a number of important innovations in the field.
 As a teacher, he was respected by his colleagues and known for getting his students involved in hands-on projects.

 In 1969, the same year the first astronauts walked on the moon, O’Neill asked his introductory physics students at Princeton to figure out what made more sense—building human settlements on the surface of another planet or building free floating settlements in outer space.
 After months of research and calculations, O’Neill and his students concluded that free-floating habitats were superior for a number of reasons.